kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 We close VS Code's window and Open instead at the subfolder addOns/Analytics

-At the top level of this folder is a file called *envVarSettings.sh*.
-This file contains a number of environment variables that allow us to build scratch orgs and packages.

 ## Scratch org creation

 For Analytics app we do not use a namespace, the reason being that this app is intended to be a starting point for companies rather than a supported app.
 So we can use any Dev Hub for our development.